Definition of Fibroadenoma

 On the other hand, some postulate that fibroadenomas are in fact abnormally growing tumors that also express growth hormone and epidermal growth factor receptors.
 Despite this, fibroadenomas are not known to be associated with an increased risk of breast cancer and are not considered as a precancerous lesion.

 Clinical Presentation of Fibroadenoma

 Fibroadenomas are usually identified during routine breast examinations at the clinic.
-Additionally, patients with family history of breast cancer tend to present to the clinic earlier for routine breast examinations and this explains why fibroadenomas are more commonly found in this group of patients.
+Additionally, patients with family history of breast cancer tend to present to the clinic earlier for routine breast examinations, and this explains why fibroadenomas are more commonly found in this group of patients.

 During examination, a mobile solitary breast mass is usually identified that rarely goes above 3 cm in diameter, but can be as large as 10 cm.
-Larger fibroadenomas result in breast asymmetry and the patient usually presents to the clinic complaining of a breast mass rather than being an incidental finding.
+Larger fibroadenomas result in breast asymmetry and the patient usually presents to the clinic complaining of a breast mass, rather than being an incidental finding.

 Fibroadenomas are usually found in the upper-outer quadrant of the breast and they are usually asymptomatic.
-Few women complain of pain and an cyclic increase in size due to the fibroadenomas’ sensitivity to hormonal changes during the normal menstrual cycle.
+Few women complain of pain and a cyclic increase in size due to the fibroadenomas’ sensitivity to hormonal changes during the normal menstrual cycle.